intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/src/iascli/README.md

 });
 ```

-Authentication tokens are encrypted and persisted to the `TokenPath` folder specified in the app settings (assuming that it is set).
+Authentication tokens are encrypted and persisted to the `AppDataPath` folder specified in the app settings (assuming that it is set).
 If the session manager already has a valid authentication session, the `SignInAsync` method will not prompt the user to log in again.

 ## Logging out of the Industrial App Store